samthebest/dump/sams-scala-tutorial/fp-4-newcomers.md

 A system's complexity is determined by the number of moving parts, the more complex a system the harder it is to understand and consequently the more mistakes will be made.
 Therefore having a system with no moving parts eliminates almost all complexity and thus almost all mistakes.

+Furthermore it takes less time to modify or add to such a system because it is so simple.

+NOTE: You can do functional programming in any language even if it doesn't support the usual syntactic sugar.

 .

 .